Miyu Tomita

-Miyu Tomita (富田 美憂, Tomita Miyū) is a Japanese voice actress and singer from Saitama Prefecture who is signed to Amuse.
+Miyu Tomita (富田 美憂, Tomita Miyū) is a Japanese voice actress and singer.
+She is signed to Amuse.
 After aspiring to become a voice actress while studying in elementary school, she participated in two voice acting auditions in 2014, winning one of them.
 Some of her roles include Otako in Please Tell Me!
-Galko-chan, Yume Nijino in Aikatsu Stars!, Gabriel White Tenma in Gabriel DropOut, Riko in Made in Abyss, Rizu Ogata in We Never Learn, Chuatury "Chuchu" Panlunch in Mobile Suit Gundam: The Witch from Mercury and Matsuri Kazamaki (female) in Ayakashi Triangle.
+Galko-chan, Yume Nijino in Aikatsu Stars!, Gabriel White Tenma in Gabriel DropOut, Riko in Made in Abyss, Rizu Ogata in We Never Learn, Miko Iino in Kaguya-sama: Love Is War, Chuatury "Chuchu" Panlunch in Mobile Suit Gundam: The Witch from Mercury Matsuri Kazamaki (female) in Ayakashi Triangle and Karane Inda in The 100 Girlfriends Who Really, Really, Really, Really, Really Love You.

 Biography

 Tomita was born in Saitama Prefecture on November 15, 1999.
 She first became interested in voice acting while in elementary school, after watching the anime series Vampire Knight.
 She also became a fan of voice actor Mamoru Miyano during this time.
 During her high school days, she was a member of her school's manga research club.
+In addition to her interest in voice acting, Tomita-san holds a black belt in karate, having trained in karate for six years.
 She was a finalist in the Ani-Tan voice acting audition held in 2014, and in the same year won the Grand Prix at the 2014 Voice Actor Artist Development Program Selection audition.
 She debuted as a voice actress in 2015, voicing a number of minor roles in the anime television series Himouto!
 Umaru-chan, including voicing the protagonist Taihei Doma during a flashback.

-In 2016, she was cast as in her first major role as Otako in the anime television series Please Tell Me!
+In 2016, Tomita was cast in her first major role as Otako in the anime television series Please Tell Me!
 Galko-chan, where she also performed the opening theme together with Azumi Waki and Minami Takahashi.
 She was also cast as the character Yume Nijino in the anime television series Aikatsu Stars!, where she narrated a commercial for the series.
 During the same year, she was also cast in the anime film Garo: Divine Flame as Roberto Lewis.
-In 2017, she was cast as Gabriel White Tenma in the anime television series Gabriel DropOut.
-Together with co-stars Saori Ōnishi, Naomi Ōzora, and Kana Hanazawa, she performed the opening theme "Gabriel Dropkick" and ending theme "Hallelujah Essaim" She portrayed the role Kuina Natsugawa in the anime television series Hinako Note.
+In 2017, Tomita-san was cast as Gabriel White Tenma in the anime television series Gabriel DropOut.
+Together with co-stars Saori Ōnishi, Naomi Ōzora, and Kana Hanazawa, she performed the opening theme "Gabriel Dropkick" and ending theme "Hallelujah Essaim".
+Tomita-san portrayed the role Kuina Natsugawa in the anime television series Hinako Note.
 She made her major debut as a singer under Nippon Columbia with the release of the single "Present Moment" on November 25, 2019; the title song is used as the opening theme to the anime series After School Dice Club.
 Her official fanclub, "+ you" (pronounced "plus you"), was launched on the same day as the launch of her first album, Prologue, on June 30, 2021.